 - Anti-TNF medication such as Humira or Remicade

-Preliminary study results showed an increased risk of pulmonary embolism (PE) and deep vein thrombosis (DVT) associated with an increased risk of death in patients taking 10mg twice daily.
-These patients were switched to the lowe3r 5mg twice daily dose for safety reasons, but final results showed a continued increased risk of death.
+Preliminary study results reported in 2019 showed an increased risk of pulmonary embolism (PE) and deep vein thrombosis (DVT) associated with an increased risk of death in patients taking 10mg twice daily.
+These patients were switched to the lower 5mg twice daily dose for safety reasons, but final results showed a continued increased risk of death.

 In addition to the study results, the FDA had received a number of serious adverse event reports citing PE and DVT and including some deaths.
 This prompted the FDA to issue a February 2019 safety alert warning of the increased risk of PE, DVT and VTE-associated death in patients taking Xeljanz and required Pfizer to update Xeljanz prescribing information.